tom-mcmillan/ndel/README.md

 print(ndel_text)
 ```

-Config is optional when experimenting; you can start with `describe_python_source` or `describe_callable` alone.
-A project-specific config file (e.g., `ndel_profile.py`) can be added and versioned later.
+Config is optional when experimenting; start with `describe_python_source` or `describe_callable` alone.
+A project-specific `ndel_profile.py` can be generated and versioned later.

-## Configuration & Domain Adaptation

-`NdelConfig` bundles:
-- `PrivacyConfig` for hiding sensitive details (table names, file paths, redaction keywords, literal length limits).
-- `DomainConfig` for mapping code-level names to human-friendly aliases and setting a pipeline name.
-- `AbstractionLevel` to control how detailed descriptions should be (high/medium/low).

-In many projects, you’ll want a tailored `NdelConfig` that understands your datasets, models, and privacy requirements.
-We recommend generating an initial `ndel_profile.py` with an LLM that can see your codebase, then reviewing and versioning it like any other code.
-A bootstrap prompt for this will be provided separately.

-## How it works (conceptual)
+## How it Works (Conceptual)

-Implementation code → parsed → NDEL semantic model → rendered as NDEL text.
-The generated description traces back to the real code, ensuring accuracy while remaining readable and shareable.
+Implementation code → parsed (Python/SQL) → semantic model (datasets, transformations, features, models, metrics, lineage) → rendered NDEL text with privacy/abstraction applied.
+SQL and Python pipelines can be merged for unified lineage (SQL → Python → model).

 ## Status